KEPLA: A Knowledge-Enhanced Deep Learning Framework for Accurate Protein-Ligand Binding Affinity Prediction: Introduction

+\IEEEPARstart{T}{he} prediction of protein-ligand binding affinity (PLA) is a key task in computational drug discovery~\cite{volkov2022frustration}.
+Ligands, including small molecules and biologics, can bind to proteins as agonists or inhibitors.
+Their interaction strength is measured by binding affinity, which reflects how effectively a ligand can modulate a target protein.
+Although experimental assays can measure binding affinity, they are labor-intensive and time-consuming.
+Therefore, deep learning approaches have attracted increasing attention for rapid affinity prediction and candidate ranking in early-stage drug discovery~\cite{sadybekov2023computational,luo2017network}.

-Recently, along with their success in other areas, deep learning approaches have rapidly progressed for computational PLA prediction~\cite{rezaei2020deep}.
-The scientific community has primarily divided these deep learning approaches into interaction-based and interaction-free methodologies, which are distinguished by whether they rely on physical interactions to inform predictions.
-Interaction-based approaches make predictions based on the known three-dimensional (3D) structures of complexes and the physical interactions between proteins and ligands~\cite{li2022dyscore,li2025knowledge,lai2024interformer}.
-As the number of biological targets with available 3D structures is limited, interaction-based approaches are less useful than interaction-free ones when faced with unknown protein-ligand complexes.
-In contrast, without relying on direct physical interactions, interaction-free approaches infer binding affinity from protein and ligand lower-dimensional data, such as amino acid sequence and simplified molecular input line entry system (SMILES) string~\cite{weininger1988smiles}.
-Regarding PLA prediction as a regression task, interaction-free approaches first feed the protein and ligand inputs into different encoders such as convolutional neural network (CNN)~\cite{ozturk2018deepdta,lee2019deepconv}, graph neural network (GNN)~\cite{hinnerichs2021dti,yang2022mgraphdta}, and Transformer~\cite{vaswani2017attention,chen2020transformercpi,huang2021moltrans}.
+Deep learning approaches for PLA prediction can be broadly divided into interaction-based and interaction-free methods~\cite{rezaei2020deep}.
+Interaction-based methods make predictions based on the known three-dimensional (3D) structures of complexes and the physical interactions between proteins and ligands~\cite{li2022dyscore,li2025knowledge,lai2024interformer}.
+However, their applicability is limited when 3D complex structures are unavailable for unknown protein-ligand pairs.
+In contrast, without relying on direct physical interactions, interaction-free methods infer binding affinity from protein and ligand lower-dimensional data, such as amino acid sequence and simplified molecular input line entry system (SMILES) string~\cite{weininger1988smiles}.
+Regarding PLA prediction as a regression task, interaction-free approaches first feed the protein and ligand inputs into different encoders such as convolutional neural network (CNN)~\cite{ozturk2018deepdta,lee2019deepconv}, graph neural network (GNN)~\cite{jiang2020drug,yang2022mgraphdta}, and Transformer~\cite{vaswani2017attention,chen2020transformercpi,huang2021moltrans}.
 With these advanced deep learning techniques, data-driven representations can be automatically learned from large-scale protein and ligand data.
 Subsequently, the binding affinities between proteins and ligands are predicted through a decoder that incorporates and processes their representations.
-Obviously, interaction-free methods have wider applications, as they take 1D or 2D structural information from proteins and ligands as input and thus have fewer restrictions on data.
+Therefore, interaction-free methods are more broadly applicable due to their lower input requirements.